hulyak/react-tutorial/docs/doc1.md

 Before Hooks:

 - We would need to understand how **this** keyword works in Javascript and to remember to bind event handlers in `class components`.
-- A common way to attach logic externally to a component was to use the `render props` or `Higher Order Components` pattern.
+- A common way to attach logic externally to a component was to use the `render props` or `Higher-Order Components` pattern.

 We needed to share stateful logic in a better way.
 React is designed to render components, and it doesn't know anything about routing, fetching data, or the architecture of our project.
 There wasn't a particular way to reuse stateful component logic and this made the code harder to follow.